EvenLegion/Helix/apps/arbiter/docs/rank-sync.md

 This guide explains how to recompute and apply rank decorations to member nicknames based on their merits and division.

+> Permissions
+> - Only members with the Staff role can run `/rank` commands.
+> - In development mode, this restriction may be bypassed for local testing.

 ## What it does
 - Computes the member’s total merits and maps them to a level (1–40) using RankLevel.
 - Chooses which division’s style to display (combat division with showRank = true; otherwise LGN).